willll/saturn-docker/Documentation/VisualIdiot.md

 + build the image : cd saturn-docker && docker build --build-arg GCC_VERSION_ARG=14.1.0 -t saturn-docker . --file ./Dockerfile
 + run it : docker run -it -p 2222:22 --rm -v /tmp/shared:/saturn saturn-docker /bin/bash
 + Note : /tmp/shared being the local folder shared between the docker and your host computer.
++ Note2 : 2222 will be the SSH port to reach out the container.
++ Share your SSH certificate with the container (TODO : make it permanent) : ssh-copy-id -p 2222 root@127.0.0.1

 ### Share your code between docker and Visual Studio